Cylinder

 A cylinder (from Ancient Greek κύλινδρος 'roller, tumbler') has traditionally been a three-dimensional solid, one of the most basic of curvilinear geometric shapes.
 In elementary geometry, it is considered a prism with a circle as its base.

 A cylinder may also be defined as an infinite curvilinear surface in various modern branches of geometry and topology.
-The shift in the basic meaning—solid versus surface (as in ball and sphere)—has created some ambiguity with terminology.
+The shift in the basic meaning—solid versus surface (as in a solid ball versus sphere surface)—has created some ambiguity with terminology.
 The two concepts may be distinguished by referring to solid cylinders and cylindrical surfaces.
-In the literature the unadorned term cylinder could refer to either of these or to an even more specialized object, the right circular cylinder.
+In the literature the unadorned term "cylinder" could refer to either of these or to an even more specialized object, the right circular cylinder.